 - Edamame - you can use shelled edamame beans instead of whole beans.
 Increase all seasonings by 50%.

-Spicy – this recipe is already spicy as it is.
-You can add ¼ teaspoon of pepperoncino to make it extra spicy or reduce it to ⅛ to make it mild.
+This recipe is already spicy as it is.
+You can add ¼ teaspoon of pepperoncini (chili sauce or chili flakes) to make an extra spicy edamame sauce or reduce it to ⅛ to make it mild.

 Steamer or colander.
 Any of them work.
 Just avoid edamame beans becoming in contact with water.
 They are delicate and just need a brief exposure to steam to be ready to eat.